pingcap/docs/dev/reference/best-practices/haproxy.md

 | -x \<unix_socket> | connects to the specified socket and retrieve all the listening sockets from the old process.
 Then, these sockets are used instead of binding new ones. |
 | -S \<bind>[,<bind_options>...] | in master-worker mode, creates a master CLI.
 This CLI enables access to the CLI of every worker.
 Useful for debugging, it's a convenient way of accessing a leaving process. |

-For detailed information, you can refer to [Management Guide of HAProxy](http://cbonte.github.io/haproxy-dconv/1.9/management.html) and [General Commands Manual of HAProxy](https://manpages.debian.org/buster-backports/haproxy/haproxy.1.en.html).
+For more details on HAProxy command line options, you can refer to [Management Guide of HAProxy](http://cbonte.github.io/haproxy-dconv/1.9/management.html) and [General Commands Manual of HAProxy](https://manpages.debian.org/buster-backports/haproxy/haproxy.1.en.html).

 ### Configure HAProxy